Skip to main content

 QNBV Set-Asides

-1. $500,000 in tax credits are set-aside for investments made in QNBVs which are “minority owned businesses", "women owned businesses", or "businesses owned by a person with a disability."
-The legislation specifies that these terms be defined as they are used in the Business Enterprise for Minorities, Women, and Persons with Disabilities Act.
+The statute specifies that these terms be defined as they are used in the Business Enterprise for Minorities, Women, and Persons with Disabilities Act.

 Investor Claimants

-The Illinois Angel Investment Tax Credit Program offers tax credits to qualifying claimants in an amount equal to 25% of the claimant’s eligible investment made directly in a qualified new business venture.
+The Illinois Angel Investment Tax Credit Program offers tax credits to qualifying claimants in an amount equal to either 25% or 35% of the claimant’s eligible investments made directly in a qualified new business venture, depending on whether a business qualifies as a Set-Aside.
 While the tax credit may not exceed the taxpayer's Illinois income tax liability for the taxable year, the credit may be carried forward up to 5 years following the excess credit year.

 Angel investors must adhere to the following requirements: